Universal-Omega/SimpleBlogPage/README.md

 Potentially breaking changes:

 - Switched to using subpages in order to get the author name for various functions.
-- CreateBlogPost has been changed to create blog posts under Blog:username/blogposttitle rather than Blog:blogposttitle.
+- CreateBlogPost has been changed to create blog posts under User_blog:username/blogposttitle rather than Blog:blogposttitle.
-- The URL Blog:[username] has been hijacked to display a list of all of the user&#x27;s posts in order of time created with the showUserPosts function
+- The URL User_blog:[username] has been hijacked to display a list of all of the user&#x27;s posts in order of time created with the showUserPosts function
-- Pages with titles of the form Blog:[username] are not treated as blog posts, in fact they are hidden completely and cannot be viewed normally
+- Pages with titles of the form User_blog:[username] are not treated as blog posts, in fact they are hidden completely and cannot be viewed normally

 Quality of life improvements / pessimizations: